Santana Blackburn

 Q: What’s something not many people know about you?

-Most people don’t know that I’m very interested in music!
+A: Most people don’t know that I’m very interested in music!
 I’ve played guitar, piano and the flute in school!
 I use to teach myself to play by ear before I learned to read music.
 I haven’t practiced since having kids but I’d love to have a music room one day and teach the kids a few instruments.

 Q: Where did you grow up and what was your childhood like?